A search for faint resolved galaxies beyond the Milky Way in DES Year 6: A new faint, diffuse dwarf satellite of NGC 55: Detailed analysis of

 We also calculate the membership probability for each star based on its Poisson probability of belonging to \name based on its flux, photometric uncertainty, and spatial position, given an empirical model of the local background stellar population and of a candidate dwarf galaxy.
 Likely member stars above the magnitude limit used for our characterization analysis ($g=26\magn$) are shown overlayed on the sky image in \figref{overlay}. \appref{mcmc} shows the posterior probability distributions for each parameter in \figref{posteriors}.

 Due to the relatively large photometric uncertainties for all but the brightest likely member stars, the age and metallicity of the stellar population are not well constrained by our fit.
 In comparison to other satellites in the Local Volume, our best-fit age of $6.5\substack{+4.3\\-2.7}\Gyr$ is very young.
 However, the age posterior is especially broad, including ages as old as $10.8\Gyr$ within the 68\% confidence interval and remaining roughly constant from $10.8\Gyr$ to $13.5\Gyr$.
 The metallicity distribution also skews heavily toward the metal-poor end of the parameter space, and \name therefore remains consistent with an old metal-poor stellar population.
 The distance modulus posterior displays a slight bimodality: the distribution is sharply peaked around $\mM = 26.7$ ($D=2.2\Mpc$), but with a small secondary hump near $\mM = 26.3$ ($D=1.8\Mpc$).
-While this may also be attributable to photometric uncertainty, when coupled with this system's large ellipticity and proximity to NGC~55 (as low as $30\kpc$, see \secref{discussion_ngc55}), this bimodality might instead be evidence for tidal interactions with its nearby neighbor.